-The state allocated a total of \$135 million for the AIF to be spent over fiscal years 2022-23 through 2024-25.
-This includes \$55 million in FY 2022-23 and \$40 million in FY 2023-24 to support ongoing program costs and classroom training.
-In the initial funding round (2022-23), \$17.3 million was awarded, followed by \$24.7 million in the 2023-24 round - leaving approximately \$93 million in available funding across the two program categories: AIF-Support and AIF-Training.
+The state allocated \$135 million to be spent over fiscal Years 2022-23 to 2024-25.
+The state allocated \$55 million in FY 2022-2023 and \$40 million in FY 2023-24 to support ongoing program costs and classroom training.
+In the initial 2022-23 round of funding, \$17.3 million was awarded, and the 2023-24 round distributed \$24.7 million, leaving a balance of approximately \$93 million in available funding for the two program categories: AIF-Support and AIF-Training.

-AIF-Support (AIF-S) covers the cost of running an apprenticeship program, aggregating employer demand, and recruiting, supporting and placing apprentices.
+AIF-Support (AIF-S) covers the cost of running an apprenticeship program, aggregating employer demand, and recruiting, supporting, and placing apprentices.
 While this funding may not fully reimburse all costs of running an apprenticeship program, the aim is to significantly offset the program sponsors' ongoing costs.
 The funding amount is \$3,500 per active apprentice per year, prorated to the month, along with a completion bonus of \$1,000 per apprentice.

 AIF-Training (AIF-T) covers the cost of training apprentices and allows for new training programs to develop in a more agile manner.
 The AIF-T funds are intended to provide a more flexible and accessible source of funding for the training of apprentices.
 Every apprenticeship program registered with the Division of Apprenticeship Standards is required to work with a local education agency, and the agency is the recipient of the AIF-T funding.
-Travel and tourism businesses can benefit from these funds through partnering with a public educational institution such as a community college or California State University or University of California campus.
+As such, travel and tourism businesses can benefit from these funds through partnering with a public educational institution such as a community college or California State University or University of California campus.

-Awardees have included organizations from the travel and tourism industry, such as Kitchens for Good in San Diego and the Hospitality Training Academy in Los Angeles.
+Awardees include businesses from the travel and tourism industry, including Kitchens for Good based in San Diego and the Hospitality Training Academy in Los Angeles.